cmontminy/solar_car/README.md

 # Telemetry Demo
 This program / instructions make a simple system for presenting dummy speed data.
 Basically a proof of concept for the InfluxDB and Grafana combo c:

+(you can find the full program in the SVT organization telemetry repo)

 ---
 ## First Time Set Up
 *assuming you're starting with a brand new raspberry pi, if not just skip this*